Cost of Sessions

 Some background on me

-At the back-end of 2015, I completed my first coaching training – attending the BMC FUNdamentals of Climbing Workshops 1 and 2 and completing my Foundation Coaching training.
+It began at the back-end of 2015, when I completed my first coaching training – attending the BMC FUNdamentals of Climbing Workshops 1 and 2 and completing my Foundation Coaching training.
 It was a natural progression from years of unofficial and informal coaching at climbing walls, offering advice and help to people working their projects, normally in the 6s and below.

 Since then I’ve been busy cutting my teeth as a rock climbing movement coach.
 I’ve taught every ability level from total beginners, working on good belaying, right the way up to advanced climbers operating in the V8+ range.
 I’ve had groups up to around ten climbers at a time and coached individual clients over a long period of time.
 I’ve also worked both indoors and outdoors.